 Ms. Gilliam-Cathcart’s practice primarily focuses on conducting investigations concerning claims of discrimination and retaliation, and representing independent and public schools and other public entities in a wide range of civil litigation matters pending in state and federal courts and before administrative agencies, with an emphasis on employment-based and negligence claims.
 She regularly trains and presents to employers on civil rights compliance and employment best practices.

-Ms. Gilliam has practiced in Washington for the past seven years following a move from the island of St. Thomas in the U.S. Virgin Islands, where her practice extended to all aspects of civil litigation before the Federal District and Territorial Courts in defense of corporate clients in varying tort and employment matters.
+Ms. Gilliam-Cathcart has practiced in Washington for the past seven years following a move from the island of St. Thomas in the U.S. Virgin Islands, where her practice extended to all aspects of civil litigation before the Federal District and Territorial Courts in defense of corporate clients in varying tort and employment matters.
 Representative clients included Sears Holdings, RadioShack and refinery HOVENSA, L.L.C.
-Prior to her work in the U.S. Virgin Islands, Ms. Gilliam served almost two years as a Staff Attorney to the United States Court of Appeals for the Ninth Circuit and also worked for the Office of the City Attorney for the City of Berkeley.
+Prior to her work in the U.S. Virgin Islands, Ms. Gilliam-Cathcart served almost two years as a Staff Attorney to the United States Court of Appeals for the Ninth Circuit and also worked for the Office of the City Attorney for the City of Berkeley.

 - United States District Court of the Virgin Islands